-a physician, who has had a life long-interest in Lepidoptera, is currently recurating the neotropical
+a physician, who has had a life long-interest in Lepidoptera, is currently recurating the neotropical retired USDA taxonomist

 Charaxinae.
 Isis Jaimez is visiting from Venezuela, where she studied satyrines.
 She will be volunteering in the collections while studying English at UF.
 Dale Habeck, retired from Entomology Dept. and curates moths and immatures.